sola-st/PyTy/README.md

     - You can check the top 50 predictions from the terminal output.

     - If you have a problem running SLOW MODE with Docker, you can try:
-      - Create a virtual environment and then install the requirements:
+      - Create a virtual environment using Python 3.6 and then install the requirements:
         ```
         virtualenv -p /usr/bin/python3 venv_pyty
         source venv_pyty/bin/activate